Route of Pre-Columbian Villages Tour

 Description

 Travel back in time through villages rich in indigenous and colonial heritage.
-We begin in western El Salvador, passing historic churches from the 17th and 18th centuries.
+We begin our journey in western El Salvador, passing historic churches dating from the 17th and 18th centuries.

 We continue to the lovely town of Apaneca, where we’ll enjoy a delicious local lunch.
-Finally, we head to the vibrant village of Concepción de Ataco, filled with murals and color.
+Finally, we head to the vibrant village of Concepción de Ataco, filled with street murals and color.
 Here, we’ll visit a coffee plantation to observe the process from bean to cup.
-Return to your hotel.
+At the end of the tour, we will return directly to your hotel.

 Featured Destinations